pivpn/docs/docs/index.md

 Contributions can come in all kinds of different ways and you don't need to be a developer to be able to help out, here are some ways you can help out:

-* Please check the current [issues](https://github.com/pivpn/pivpn/issues) to see where you can help.
+* Please check the current [issues](https://github.com/pivpn/pivpn/issues) and [discussions](https://github.com/pivpn/pivpn/discussions)
+to see where you can help.
-* help improving [documentation](https://github.com/pivpn/docs), either with new content or improving the existing writing.
+* Help improving [documentation](https://github.com/pivpn/docs), either with new content or improving the existing writing.
-* Testing on other platforms or on existing ones.
-* If you have any feature ideas or requests, or are interested in adding your ideas to, testing it on other platforms, please comment or leave a pull request.
+* Testing!!
+Run pivpn in different ways, different systems, different configurations and let us know if you find something!
+* Assisting other users in any of our official channels is also very welcomed

 Still if you have found this tool to be useful and want to Donate instead, then consider the following sources.